Harrison Audio: Harrison Systems

 Harrison continued its technological advancements and was awarded another TEC Award in 1999, this time for Outstanding Technical Achievement in Sound Reinforcement Console Technology.
 This award was granted to the Harrison LPC (Live Performance Console).
 The LPC console was co-developed with touring sound company Showco to create a no-compromise sound reinforcement console.
 Taking advantage of Harrison's digitally controlled-analog technology, and a newly developed IKIS automation engine, the LPC was designed with motorized potentiometers for every console parameter.
-Similar to Harrison's motorized joysticks, the motorized potentiometers allowed the user of the console to work in an intuitive way, while providing all the benefits of digital surfaces such as instant recall.
+Similar to Harrison's motorized joysticks, the motorized potentiometers allowed the user of the console to work in an intuitive way while providing all the benefits of digital surfaces such as instant recall.

 In 2000, Harrison was awarded a patent for their use of automated, motorized panning joysticks.
 This technology has been licensed to other console manufacturers.

 During the early 2000s, increasingly complicated audio productions drove the adoption of TFT screens into the meter bridges of digital consoles.
-Harrison developed linux-based TFT screens that simultaneously show EQ curves, panning, auxes, metering, bus assignments and dynamics.
+Harrison developed Linux-based TFT screens that simultaneously show EQ curves, panning, auxes, metering, bus assignments and dynamics.
 In addition, a new PreView waveform technology was developed for the screens.
 This technology allows users to see cues before and after they happen, much like the waveform views on a workstation.
 This feature was incorporated into the MPC4-D. The MPC4-D has been adopted by premiere film dubbing stages around the world, such as Universal Studios (Hollywood), CinePostproduction (Munich), MosFilm (Moscow), Shree Balaji (Mumbai), and Deluxe (Toronto).

 Many international blockbuster films have been mixed on Harrison Consoles: Transformers 1 and 2, Spider-Man 1 through 3, Jurassic Park, Pearl Harbor, Harry Potter, The Passion of the Christ and Amélie are some examples.
 Television shows The Simpsons, 24, and CSI are mixed on a Harrison console.

-In 2004, a new cost-effective version of the Series12 multi-purpose console surface was developed: the Trion.
+In 2004, the Trion, a more cost-effective version of the Series12 multi-purpose console surface was developed.
 The Trion uses Universal Serial Bus (USB) connectivity and other non-proprietary hardware.
 The Air24 was also developed using the same technology for on-air radio broadcast.
 The new smaller surfaces needed a smaller processing engine, so the Xrange native processing system was developed for use in all Harrison products.
 The Xrange uses Linux and off-the-shelf computers instead of the proprietary systems common to previous-generation consoles.
 A Harrison console system is made up by the combination of an application-specific console surface (MPC, Trion or Air24), along with a processing engine (Xrange), and an automation computer (IKIS).
 Each of the three pieces (surface, processing, and automation) are updated regularly by Harrison to accommodate new technologies.